AntCPLab/OpenCoral/README.md

 After compilating the mpc file, run as follows:

-`replicated-bin-party.x -h <host of party 0> -p <0/1/2> gc_tutorial`
+`replicated-bin-party.x [-I] -h <host of party 0> -p <0/1/2> tutorial`

 When running locally, you can omit the host argument.
+As above, `-I` activates interactive input, otherwise inputs are read from `Player-Data/Input-P<playerno>-0`.

+The program above runs a semi-honest computation.
+For malicious security you have to generate some preprocessing data (requires compilation with the INSECURE flag):

+`Scripts/setup-online.sh 3`

+and then use `malicious-rep-bin-party.x` instead of `replicated-bin-party.x`.

 ### Yao's garbled circuits